Mister Antonio

 Mister Antonio is a 1929 love story based on a 1916 Booth Tarkington Broadway play of the same name.
 Leo Carrillo stars in the title role of Antonio Camaradino, originated on Broadway by Otis Skinner, as a hurdy-gurdy street artist who falls in love with the relative of a robbery victim he has rescued.

-Print preserved in the Library of Congress collection.
+A print is preserved in the Library of Congress collection.